 How can you go from novice to expert?

-It’s about seeing the same concepts with different eyes.
+It’s about seeing the same fundamentals with different eyes.

 -The novice stays fixated upon rigid “perfection”.